srnichols/StampsPattern/docs/PROBLEM_STATEMENT.md

 # 🧩 Problem Statement: Azure Stamps Pattern

-> First Draft – foundational articulation of the business and technical problems this architecture addresses.
+> Foundational articulation of the business and technical problems this architecture addresses.
 Intended for Product, Engineering, Architecture, Compliance, and Finance stakeholders.
 >
-> Use this with: `ARCHITECTURE_GUIDE.md` (how it’s built) and the whitepaper (executive narrative).
+> Use this with: [Architecture Guide](./ARCHITECTURE_GUIDE.md) (how it’s built) and the [Whitepaper](./Azure_Stamps_Pattern_Analysis_WhitePaper.md) (executive narrative).

 ## 🧭 Quick Navigation
 | Section | Focus | Audience |